Matteo-MDG/Wayback-Element-Tracker/README.md

 <br>
 <br>
 ### FETCH MODE
 `headless_browser`
-Controls how each snapshot is fetched. (`yes` / `no`)

-**Default (`no`) — plain HTTP request**
-Sends a direct HTTP request and parses the raw HTML response.
-Fast, lightweight, and reliable for most sites.
-Use this unless values are missing (see below).

-**Headless browser (`yes`) — Chromium**
+Use a headless Chromium browser to fetch every snapshot instead of a plain HTTP request. (`yes` / `no`)
-Launches a real Chromium browser and fully executes the page's JavaScript before extracting elements.
-Use this when the default mode consistently returns blank or missing values that are visible when loading the page in a normal browser.
-This is needed when a site populates element content via JavaScript after the initial page load.
+Enable this when the regular fetch consistently returns blank or missing values that are visible when loading the page in a real browser.
+This executes each page's JavaScript fully before extracting elements, which is needed when a site populates element content with Javascript.

-Note: significantly slower and more resource intensive than the default.
-Each snapshot requires a full browser page load, so runs take considerably longer.
-If the relevant JavaScript API calls were not archived at the time of the snapshot, it falls back to the live API and returns current data instead of historical data.
+Note: significantly slower and resoruce intensive than the default method.
+If the relevant Javascript API calls were not archived at the time of the snapshot, it falls back to the live API and returns current data instead of historical data.
 Chromium (~300MB) is downloaded automatically on first use.

-**Threads in headless mode**
-The `threads` setting works differently depending on the fetch mode:
-&nbsp; &nbsp; &nbsp;Default mode &nbsp; &nbsp; -> threads fetch in parallel, giving near-linear speedup
-&nbsp; &nbsp; &nbsp;Headless mode -> each thread runs its own Chromium instance; more threads means more CPU and memory usage, and a higher chance of rate limiting from the Wayback Machine. `2` or `3` threads is recommended.
+If noticing a lot of failed snapshot requests, lower the `threads` count to `1` or `2`
 <br>
 <br>
 ### ADVANCED